 It is also recommended that surface runoff from storage areas should be monitored for chlorophenols and oil.
-In certain situations treatment facilities may be necessary for surface water from areas that can potentially be contaminated with preservatives used at the installation.
-Treatment options can include grit chamber, sedimentation tank or pond, retention pond, sand filter.
+In certain situations, treatment facilities may be necessary for surface water from areas that can potentially be contaminated with preservatives used at the installation.
+Treatment options can include grit chambers, sedimentation tanks or ponds, retention ponds, sand filters.

-The need for treatment must be evaluated on a site specific basis.
+The need for treatment must be evaluated on a site-specific basis.